-For this topic, Cancer Care Clinical Manager, Evelyn Wallace and her team of Dedicated Cancer Nurses at AXA Health answer your questions about bowel cancer, colon cancer and rectal cancer.
+Evelyn Wallace, Cancer Care Clinical Manager, answers your most commonly asked questions about bowel cancer, colon cancer and rectal cancer.

 What is bowel cancer?